 Non-scheduled inspections are typically conducted from the outside of the home and may include photographs.
-These inspections are to ensure an accurate assessment of measurements, base flood elevation, foundation type, and other factors that may impact the home's elevation.
+These inspections are to verify measurements, base flood elevation, foundation type, and other factors that may impact the home's elevation.

 Interior inspections will be scheduled with the property owner in advance of the inspection date.